Cotswold Water Park

-The Cotswold Water Park is the United Kingdom's largest marl lake system, straddling the Wiltshire–Gloucestershire border, northwest of Cricklade and south of Cirencester.
+The Cotswold Lakes (formerly known as Cotswold Water Park) is the United Kingdom's largest marl lake system, straddling the Wiltshire–Gloucestershire border, north-west of Cricklade and south of Cirencester.
 There are 180 lakes, spread over 42 sqmi.

 The park is a mix of nature conservation activities, including nature reserves; recreation, including sailing, fishing, a country park and beach with water sports and play areas; rural villages; and holiday accommodation.
 It is a significant area for wildlife and particularly for wintering and breeding birds.
 The local wildlife trusts (Gloucestershire and Wiltshire) are involved in partnership with the Cotswold Lakes Trust charity in working with local communities and organisations in the area.

-Origins
+History

 The lakes were created in the second half of the 20th century by extraction of glacial Jurassic limestone gravel, which had eroded from the Cotswold Hills, and these filled naturally from rivers and streams after workings began to be exhausted in the early 1970s.

+Prior to the establishment of the Cotswold Water Park Trust, certain elements of, or activities within the area were overseen by the Cotswold Water Park Society Limited.
+The Society's chief executive of the time, Dennis Grant, was imprisoned in 2011 for defrauding the organisation of more than £650,000, and the trust was subsequently relaunched as a registered charity working for the benefit of people and wildlife in the area.

+In 2021, the name of the charity changed from Cotswold Water Park Trust to Cotswold Lakes Trust.
+In 2024, a steering group of local business owners, in collaboration with the Cotswold Lakes Trust, proposed the renaming of the region from Cotswold Water Park to Cotswold Lakes.
+This idea quickly gained traction, receiving backing from various operators and parish councils.
+On 31 July 2024, Cotswold District Councillors passed a motion to support the name change.

 Location

 Information may be found in detailed maps of locations and facilities, the Local Biodiversity Action Plan and other publications produced by the Cotswold Lakes Trust.

 It is that part of the Upper Thames catchment in North Wiltshire and south Gloucestershire which has been subjected to over 50 years of sand and gravel extraction.
-For ease of orientation, the Cotswold Water Park is split into three areas.
+For ease of orientation, the Cotswold Lakes is split into three areas.